MicrosoftDocs/cpp-docs/docs/sanitizers/asan-continue-on-error.md

 Next, there's information about the shadow bytes in the vicinity of the buffer overflow.
 For more information about shadow bytes, see [AddressSanitizer shadow bytes](asan-shadow-bytes.md).

 Following the shadow byte report, there's a summary of the source files where the memory errors happened.
-It's sorted in order of the unique call stacks for the memory errors in that file.
+It's sorted by the unique call stacks for the memory errors in that file.
 A unique call stack is determined by the type of error and the call stack where the error occurred.

 This sorting prioritizes memory safety issues that may be the most concerning.
 For example, five unique call stacks leading to different memory safety errors in the same file is potentially more worrisome than one error that hits many times.